 To ensure your product content remains optimized, relevant, and even visible in the fast-paced e-commerce landscape, you need the right PIM for e-commerce to effectively monitor your product listing performance.
 Manually overseeing all this content is no longer feasible in today’s dynamic e-commerce environment..
 However, manually monitoring all of this content is simply not possible in today’s e-commerce environment.
 The only way to successfully keep track of this product performance is with a digital shelf analytics solution that constantly monitors your digital shelf.
 You will then be alerted to any underperforming listings, such as those with product stock-outs, inaccurate information, or falling category page rank.
 For more information, read about inriver’s evaluation capabilities.

 To truly build for success on the digital shelf, it is essential that you have both syndication and digital shelf analytics capabilities in your omnichannel selling strategy.
 This is the only way you can ‘close the loop’.
 But what do we mean by this?

-Put simply, this loop refers to constant flow of information between you and your digital shelf touchpoints.
+Put simply, this loop refers to the constant flow of information between you and your digital shelf touchpoints.
 Product content is distributed across all channels, and then product performance is monitored by digital shelf analytics.
-These DSA solutions feedback this information, allowing you to make changes and distribute optimized content back out onto the digital shelf.
+These DSA solutions feed this information back, allowing you to make changes and distribute optimized content back out onto the digital shelf.
 And so the flow of insight and data continues.